-We are proud to be an AMI Recognized School – one of only eight such schools in Ontario and THE ONLY ONE serving the York region!
+We are proud to be an AMI Recognized School – one of only eight such schools in Ontario and THE ONLY ONE in Aurora, serving Newmarket, Richmond Hill, King City and Stouffville areas!
 The AMI Recognition is is the highest accreditation granted by the Association Montessori Internationale (AMI) for schools practicing authentic Montessori methodology as established by Dr. Maria Montessori.
 It validates our commitment to Montessori education, as well as confirms that our school meets all the AMI criteria for quality Montessori environments that support the full development of a child.

 The Association Montessori Internationale (AMI) was founded by Dr. Maria Montessori and her son Mario Montessori in 1929, in order to protect the integrity of her life’s work.
 The AMI continues to promote Dr. Maria Montessori’s work around the world.